 Before I give you my paté recipe, I will first explain why a person would want to include liver in their diet.
 Most people cringe at the thought of eating organ meat, and I was no different.
 When I started eating liver a few years ago, I would fry a big chunk of liver, plug my nose, and choke it back.

-I had have my "liver eating day" when my husband wasn't home.
+I had to have my “liver eating day” when my husband wasn’t home.
 The smell of frying liver, then watching me eat it was too much for him.
-I never looked forward to liver day.
+I never looked forward to “liver day”.

 I decided I had to figure out a way to make liver more edible.
 I did a little research, then started making paté.
 Not only does my paté make liver edible, it makes liver enjoyable!

 I have now been regularly consuming liver for the past few years.
 I have gotten to the point where I don’t notice a difference when I do eat it, but I do notice a difference when I don’t.
 When I put off making a new batch of paté for too long, my complexion takes a dive, and I get little bumps on the back of my arm.